JabRef/user-documentation/en/TimeStamp.md

 ## Configuration

-You can disable or enable this feature by entering **Options -&gt; Preferences -&gt; General**, and selecting/deselecting the line *'Mark new entries with addition date'*.
+You can disable or enable this feature by entering **Options → Preferences → General**, and selecting/deselecting the line *'Mark new entries with addition date'*.

 If an entry with a timestamp is pasted or imported, the field is updated with the current date if *'Overwrite'* is checked.
 The value of the timestamp field will be updated upon changes in the entry if *'Update timestamp on modification'* is checked.